empayg/empayg.github.io/privacy.md

 Your email address is necessary for identification, login, and recovery to EMPAYG account.
 We also use the provided email for necessary communication to you.
 You cannot opt out of such “transactional” and “functional” email (unless you delete your account).

 Your financial information is necessary for enabling payments between EMPAYG and you.
-We keep record or sessions and transactions for providing usage statistics, error and dispute redressal, and similar applications.
+We keep record of sessions and transactions for providing usage statistics, error and dispute redressal, and similar applications.

 We do not process your personal information for marketing, profiling, or analytics.
 We collect, process, and store minimal data.
 Such data is essential for providing the Services.
 If you do not consent, you must not use the Services.